-(a)(i) be dated;

-(b)(ii) state that completion and return of the form to the retailer will satisfy the requirement to provide medical confirmation under this code of practice;

-(c)(iii) request the following information from the relevant customer:

-(i)(A) property address;

-(ii)(B) the date from which the relevant customer requires supply of

-(ii)(B) the date from which the relevant customer requires supply o energy at the premises for the purposes of the life support equipment; and advise the date by which the relevant customer must return the medical confirmation form to the retailer; and
+- (a) be dated; - (b) state that completion and return of the form to the retailer will satisfy the requirement to provide medical confirmation under this code of practice; - (c) request the following information from the relevant customer. - (i) property address; - (ii) the date from which the relevant customer requires supply of energy at the premises for the purposes of the life support equipment; and - (iii) medical confirmation; - (d) specify the types of equipment that fall within the definition of life support equipment; - (e) advise the date by which the relevant customer must return the medical confirmation form to the retailer, and - (f) advise the relevant customer they can request an extension of time to complete and return the medical confirmation form.

-(iii)(C) medical confirmation;

-(d)(iv) specify the types of equipment that fall within the definition of life support equipment;

-(e)(vi) advise the relevant customer they can request an extension of time to complete and return the medical confirmation form.